fvnilo/nylo-andry.github.io/_posts/2015-06-13-Functional-programming-intro.md

 See anything different here (beside the language) ?
 The last operation executed will be the addition and this is why it is not considered as a tail-recursion.

-## High order function
+## High-order function

-Functions that take functions as parameters and/or return functions are called high order functions.
+Functions that take functions as parameters and/or return functions are called high-order functions.
 It is very useful to pass in custom behavior.
 It also allows functions to be composed.
 Here are a two examples that speak by themselves:

     val l = List(1, 2, 3, 4);
     val mapped = l.filter(e => e % 2 == 0).map(_ * 2) // Take only even numbers and multiply them by 2